bhoreal/docs.bhoreal.com/README.md

 You are welcome to distribute, remix, and use these files for commercial purposes.
 If you do so, please attribute the original design both on the website and on the physical packaging of the product or in the instruction manual.

 All derivative works must be published under the same or a similar license.

-This documentation is proudly based in FlatDoc an amazing documentation template engine.
-Some template features are based on the Spark project documentation by Spark Labs, Inc.